ameekkhan/ameeqsort/README.md

 How  merge() function works?
 ----------------------------

-After the completion of quadrupleSort() the merge() function invokes and the merging approach is almost similar to a classical merge sort.
-The only difference is instead of splitting the array recursively until we get the array size 1 we will stop the splitting when the array size reach to 4.
+After the completion of quadrupleSort() I invokes the merge() function and the merging approach is almost similar to a classical merge sort.
+The only difference is instead of splitting the array recursively until we get the array size 1 we will stop the splitting when the array size reach to 4 that's base condition in merge() function.

 Benchmarking